erik78se/juju-operators-examples/observed/README.md

 ## Usage

 Deploy the [Canonical Observability Stack (COS)](https://charmhub.io/cos-lite) and offer the three needed integrations.
+This guide does not cover setting up COS lite but leaves that up to the reader.

 ![Alt text](overview.png)